 Your entitlement to pay and superannuation during maternity leave depends on the terms of your contract of employment.
 Employers are not obliged to pay women who are on maternity leave.
-You may qualify for Maternity Benefit from the Department of Social Protection if you have sufficient PRSI contributions.
-However an employee’s contract could provide for additional rights to payment during the leave period, so that, for example, the employee could receive full pay less the amount of Maternity Benefit payable.
+You may qualify for Maternity Benefit from the Department of Employment Affairs and Social Protection if you have sufficient PRSI contributions.
+However, an employee’s contract could provide for additional rights to payment during the leave period, so that, for example, the employee could receive full pay less the amount of Maternity Benefit payable.

 Additional maternity leave